 Ancient Greek Monsters are listed below:

+The cyclops were one of the monsters from the primordial period and were said to be born from the earth itself.
+They had extreme strength and were quite ferocious with one eye bulging out from their foreheads.
+They are supposed to have built the thunderbolt for Zeus in Greek mythology.
 The Cyclopes were huge monsters with frightening features which liked to eat human beings.
-They were leading a debauched life and their works were always full of force, violence, and intrigues.
+They were leading a debauched life and their works were always full of force, violence, and intrigues

 The giant, wild boar caused widespread damages and death to the rural region around Calydon.
 Oeneus asked for the heroes in Greece to hunt down the boar.

 The minotaur is another well-known creature from ancient Greece mythology and is popularly used as a monster in many movies and shows.
 Minotaur has the body of a human but the body of a bull, living within a deeply twisted labyrinth and very fond of hunting and eating the flesh of prey.
 His home was supposed to be located under the palace of Knossos in Crete.
 He is supposed to have been killed by the Athenian hero Theseus with the help of king Minos’ daughter, Ariadne when he was sent as a sacrifice by the Athenians.